-On Sunday 29th April 2018, 11am till 2pm, FREE ENTRY we’ll be hosting The Luxe Launch UNVEILED Stylish Wedding Show in association with our glossy print product, UNVEILED, The Luxury Wedding Magazine for the North and the sensational, newly refurbished Northumberland wedding venue, Matfen Hall.
+On Sunday 30th September 2018, 11am till 2pm, FREE ENTRY we’ll be hosting The Wedding Event, a stylish wedding show in association with our glossy print product, UNVEILED, The Luxury Wedding Magazine and the sensational, newly refurbished Northumberland wedding venue, Matfen Hall.

 An immersive experience, we’re transforming the rooms and suites at Matfen Hall into a bridal playground, inviting a huge selection of the area’s finest wedding suppliers and encouraging brides and grooms to discover the magic of this beautiful place.